Elisabeth Therese of Lorraine

-Elisabeth Therese of Lorraine (15 October 1711 – 3 July 1741) was Queen of Sardinia as the wife of Charles Emmanuel III of Sardinia.
+Elisabeth Therese of Lorraine (15 October 1711 – 3 July 1741) was Queen of Sardinia as the third wife of King Charles Emmanuel III.
 She was born a Princess of Lorraine as the daughter of Leopold, Duke of Lorraine and Élisabeth Charlotte d'Orléans.
 She became the coadjutor bishop of Remiremont Abbey in 1734, before her marriage to Charles Emmanuel III.
-She died from puerperal fever, after childbirth.
+She died of puerperal fever, following the birth of her only surviving child, prince Benedetto.

 Early life (1711–1736)

 Princess Elisabeth Therese was born on 15 October 1711 at the Château de Lunéville in Lorraine.
 She was the seventh daughter and eleventh child of Leopold Joseph of Lorraine and his wife, Élisabeth Charlotte d'Orléans.
 As a Princess of Lorraine, she was entitled to the style of Highness as well as the rank of foreign princess in France.

 During the coronation of Louis XV in October 1722, Elisabeth Therese, her mother, and her sisters Anne Charlotte and Marie Louise went to the French royal court.
 Elisabeth Therese's grandmother, Princess Palatine, found her three granddaughters very charming as well as attractive, though Anne Charlotte was deemed the most beautiful.

 In the spring of 1725, the young French king, Louis XV, was fifteen and unmarried.
 He was engaged to Mariana Victoria of Spain, but the young princess was sent back to Spain because she was too young to conceive.
 As a result, Élisabeth Charlotte began negotiations to marry Elisabeth Therese to the king.
-However, this was met with opposition from the king's prime minister, the Duke of Bourbon, who arranged for the king to marry an obscure Polish princess later that year.
+However, this was met with opposition from the king's prime minister, the Duke of Bourbon, who arranged for the king to marry an obscure Polish princess Marie Leszczyńska whom Louis XV quickly fell in love with later that year.
 The Duke of Bourbon stated that marriages between kings of France and princesses of Lorraine always resulted in strife, and that the House of Lorraine was too closely related to the House of Habsburg, which would cause discontent and conflict within the French nobility.

 Her father died in 1729 amid negotiations regarding a marriage between the then seventeen-year-old Elisabeth Therese and her recently widowed cousin Louis, Duke of Orléans.
 He refused outright, much to the annoyance of her mother.
 The match having come to nothing, her mother named her daughter the coadjutrice of Remiremont Abbey on 19 October 1734.
 The Remiremont Abbey was closely associated with the House of Lorraine.

 In 1736, her brother, the Duke of Lorraine, married Archduchess Maria Theresa of Austria, daughter and heiress apparent of Charles VI, Holy Roman Emperor.
 The union between the House of Lorraine and the House of Habsburg allowed a more prestigious marriage for the unwed princess.
 The already twice widowed Charles Emmanuel III of Sardinia asked for her hand in late 1736.